 Table of contents

 Part-Time CFOs work well for Seed, Series A-C Startups.
-Past Series D, a startup will usually hires a CFO to manage the now growing accounting department, but expect to pay $240K+.
-There aren’t really any KPIs that designate this.
-Rather, you’ll know its time to hire a full time CFO when your interaction with your part time CFO becomes consistent.
-Otherwise, you may end hiring a CFO who will be busy during the fundraise, but will then become an overpaid Controller for the next 2-3 years.
+Past Series D, a startup will usually hire a CFO to manage the now-growing accounting department, but expect to pay $240K+.
+You’ll know it’s time to hire a full-time CFO when your interaction with your part-time CFO becomes consistent.
+Otherwise, you may end up hiring a CFO who will be busy during the fundraise, but will then become an overpaid Controller for the next 2-3 years.

 Categories: